Tashaun Gipson: 2015

 On March 9, 2015, the Browns placed a second-round tender on Gipson and agreed to a one-year, $2.56 million contract.
 Head coach Mike Pettine retained Gipson and Donte Whitner as the starting safety duo entering the 2015 regular season.

 Gipson started in the season-opening 31–10 road loss to the New York Jets and recorded five combined tackles, a pass deflection, and an interception.
 He missed three consecutive games (Weeks 5–7) after suffering an ankle injury.
 Gipson returned in Week 8 against the Arizona Cardinals and recorded a tackle, a pass deflection, and an interception during the 34–20 loss.
-During a Week 15 30–13 road loss to the Seattle Seahawks, he had a season-high nine tackles.
+During Week 15 against the Seattle Seahawks, he had a season-high nine tackles in the 30–13 road loss.

-Gipson finished the 2015 season with 60 tackles, two pass deflections, and two interceptions in 13 games and starts.
+Gipson finished the 2015 season with 60 combined tackles (42 solo), two pass deflections, and two interceptions in 13 games and starts.
 After the season, he became an unrestricted free agent and did not receive an offer to remain with the Browns.

 Jacksonville Jaguars (first stint)

 2016

-On March 9, 2016, the Jacksonville Jaguars signed Gipson to a five-year, $36 million contract that includes $12 million guaranteed upon signing and an initial signing bonus of $4 million.

-Gipson was named the starting free safety alongside strong safety Johnathan Cyprien.
+On March 9, 2016, the Jacksonville Jaguars signed Gipson to a five-year, $38.5 million max value contract with $12 million guaranteed upon signing and an initial signing bonus of $4 million.
+He was named the starting free safety alongside strong safety Johnathan Cyprien.

-During a narrow Week 3 19–17 loss to the Ravens, Gipson recorded three solo tackles, a pass deflection, and an interception.
-During a Week 16 38–17 victory over the Tennessee Titans, Gipson had two tackles and a pass deflection.
+During Week 3 against the Ravens, Gipson recorded three solo tackles, a pass deflection, and an interception in the narrow 19–17 loss.
+During a Week 16 38–17 victory over the Tennessee Titans, he had two tackles and a pass deflection.
 In the regular-season finale against the Indianapolis Colts, Gipson collected a season-high six tackles during the 24–20 road loss.

-Gipson finished the 2016 season with the Jaguars with 41 tackles, two pass deflections, and an interception in 16 games and starts.
+Gipson finished the 2016 season with 41 combined tackles (34 solo), two pass deflections, and an interception in 16 games and starts.